jiayiliujiayi/work/worklogs.md

   ……
   - rm doublets? try [scrublet](https://github.com/AllonKleinLab/scrublet)
   - seperate cancer from normal
-    - [ ] wait for xuan's infercnv regression results to differ cancer from normal _notes: small sister says ~~it'll be done tmr~~ she did a session on ~3k cells subset, hopefully finished by the end of tmr_
+    - [x] wait for xuan's infercnv regression results to differ cancer from normal _notes: small sister says ~~it'll be done tmr~~ she did a session on ~3k cells subset, hopefully finished by the end of tmr_ // _notes: finished today, seems better then the "cell type unregressed" version, will try another session with epithelial cells (annotated by SingleR) included, then discuss with jeff.
     - [x] do another session of infercnv "chr_exclude = NULL, ref = random macro & fibro" (running@uni:tmux) _notes: forgot to clear caches:(( rerunning it now_
     - [x] do another session of infercnv "chr_exclude = NULL" (running@uni: tmux) _notes: forgot to clear caches:(( rerunning it now_
       - [ ] update the hm with "chrX" shown
     - [x] try tsne on the high quality cells (running@velo:tmux; hv been running for ~48h; talked abt this with jeff, updated some files and now running in another session in another tmux)
       - [x] send jeff the network.pdf
+      - [x] error from the  new tsne module reported
       - [ ] plot labeled by SampleIDs or infercnv hclusts.
     - [x] locate filtered umap &rarr; not found...
     - [x] redo umap on the "filtered" ones